Edward Wolfe: Early life

 Wolfe was born in 1685 in York.
 The family had moved to England from Ireland and was of Catholic ethnoreligious descent.
 They later converted to Protestantism.

 Wolfe acquired a commission as a lieutenant in 1700, rising quickly to captain in 1705 and becoming a brigade major during the Flanders Campaign of the Duke of Marlborough.
 In 1715 he served with General Wade in the Scottish Highlands, suppressing the Jacobite-supporting clans who had recently risen in rebellion.

 The Treaty of Utrecht brought a long period of peace to Europe, limiting the opportunities for active service.
-In 1726, at All Saints' Church, Long Marston, he married Henrietta Thompson, the sister of an MP Edward Thompson.
+In 1726, at All Saints' Church, Long Marston, he married Henrietta Thompson, the sister of MP Edward Thompson.
 In 1727 she gave birth to James Wolfe.
 Because of Edward's profession, James was immersed in military matters from a very young age.
 The family lived at Westerham in Kent, at what is now Quebec House, but moved to Greenwich in 1738 to be closer to London.